lgiuliani80/githubapp-gettoken-net/README.md

    to get the *Resource URI_ to be used in the Managed Identity token requests.

-   This command will create all the necessary resources in Azure, including a Resource Group, App Service Plan, Web App, Key Vault, and Entra ID Application.
+   This command will create all the necessary resources in Azure, including a Resource Group, App Service Plan, Web App, Key Vault, _and Entra ID Application_.
 It will also configure the Web App to use a Managed Identity and set up access policies in Key Vault.
-   It will also create and App Registration in Entra ID tenant and configure the Web App authentication to use it.
+   The App Registration in Entra ID will be created with name `Github-{GITHUB_APP_NAME}` and Application ID Uri `api://{ENTRA_DOMAIN}/GithubApp/{GITHUB_APP_NAME}`.

 ### Updates after first deployment